 "Independent pharmacy reviews: I have seen dozens of independent pharmacies with ratings between 4.5 to 5 from multiple customers compared to major chain pharmacies.
 It has become clear the independent pharmacies have a high level of satisfaction."

-Full service pharmacy chains do have a number of conveniences but when it comes to customer service, care of patients and savings I firmly believe independent pharmacies are the ones that excel.
-In fact if you do a simple search and review of most independent pharmacies you will likely see a level high customer satisfaction.
+Full-service pharmacy chains do have a number of conveniences but when it comes to customer service, care of patients, and savings I firmly believe independent pharmacies are the ones that excel.
+In fact, if you do a simple search and review of most independent pharmacies you will likely see a level of high customer satisfaction.
 I recently did a check and found several with perfect 5 out 5 with multiple reviews.
 Customers speak highly of independent pharmacies and it's not surprising given the poor experience myself and many others I know have had with the major chains.

 Independent Pharmacies are doing well

 The Pharmaceutical Care Management Association (PCMA) which represents America’s pharmacy benefit managers (PBMs) recently published an article using National Council for Prescription Drug Programs, (NCPDP) data, that clearly showed that the number of independent pharmacies has increased by over 2600 independent pharmacies since 2010.
 Although the report does not go into the causes for the increase, it is clear that in terms of absolute numbers, there are more independent pharmacies today while the number of chain pharmacies has stayed relatively flat.
 This was great news and is contrary to what I thought was happening with the independent pharmacies, which I believed were in decline.
 This is obviously not the case.

 "Can independent pharmacies survive?
 Since 2010 the absolute number of independent pharmacies has increased by over 2600 stores across the USA in 2019.
 Clearly independent pharmacies are surviving and thriving in today's market."